gnosis/gno-token/README.md

 # Extract the network file
 yarn networks-extract

+# Verify the contract in Etherscan
+# Folow the steps in "Verify contract"

 # Commit the network file
 git add network.json
 git commit -m 'Update the networks file'